 The only field worth mentioning is that ‘Default Order Type’ field; the rest of this is standard delivery setup.

 3. Default Order Type Setup

 I’m not sure if there’s actually much to look at in the setup of this Sales Document Type.
 There are relatively few logistics-related fields.
 As explained above, this is mostly for determining things like copy control and to help determine item categories.
 You probably know where this configuration is, but for the noobs:

 IMG → Sales and Distribution → Sales Document Header → Define Sales Document Types

 These are all default settings, so… again… not much to say here.

 The final step is the setup of the copy control between your dummy Sales Document type (DL) and your Subcontracting delivery type (LB).

 Logistics Execution → Shipping → Copying Control → Specify Copy Control for Deliveries

 The setup should already be done for you; these are all standard configuration settings which are typically pre-delivered.

 That’s about it.
-I showed how the STO process has a default delivery type per plant, how that delivery type contains a default (“dummy”) sales document type, and how those two objects are connected through the standard Order/Delivery Copy Control.
+I showed how the Subcontracting process has a default delivery type per plant, how that delivery type contains a default (“dummy”) sales document type, and how those two objects are connected through the standard Order/Delivery Copy Control.
 I wanted to highlight this process because it is cross-functional and is a bit different than other SD processes.
 What do you think?
-Have you had to do much with your default SAP STO Delivery Setup configuration?
+Have you had to do much with your default SAP Subcontracting Delivery Setup configuration?
 Please let me know in the comments.
 Thanks for reading.